dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-environment-variables.md

 #### Clone private packages
 Now that you can set secrets as environment variables, you can pass git tokens into your package HTTPS URLs to allow for on-the-fly cloning of private repositories.
 Read more about enabling [private package cloning](/building-a-dbt-project/package-management#private-packages).
 #### Dynamically set your warehouse in your Snowflake connection
-Environment variables can make it simpler to override a Snowflake virtual warehouse for specific dbt Cloud jobs.
+Environment variables make it possible to dynamically change the Snowflake virtual warehouse size depending on the job.
+Instead of calling the warehouse name directly in your project connection, you can reference an environment variable which will get set to a specific virtual warehouse at runtime.

-Suppose you'd like to set your warehouse in Snowflake to different values for different jobs.
-You'd like to run a full-refresh job in an XL warehouse, but your incremental job only needs to run in a medium-sized warehouse.
+As example, suppose you'd like to run a full-refresh job in an XL warehouse, but your incremental job only needs to run in a medium-sized warehouse.
 Both jobs are configured in the same dbt Cloud environment.
 In your connection configuration, you can use an environment variable to set the warehouse name to `{{env_var('DBT_WAREHOUSE')}}`.
-Then in the job settings, different values for the `DBT_WAREHOUSE` environment variable can be specified to dynamically configure different warehouses for each workload.
+Then in the job settings, you can set a different value for the `DBT_WAREHOUSE` environment variable depending on the job's workload.

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/Environment Variables/warehouse-override.png" title="Adding environment variables to your connection credentials"/>